Jasenovac concentration camp: Mass murder and cruelty

 The Croatian anti-Communist émigré, Ante Ciliga, whom the Ustaše imprisoned in Jasenovac for one year, described Jasenovac as a huge killing machine, whose main purpose, like that of Auschwitz, was "extermination", although "the primitivistic cruelties of Jasenovac distinguished this Balkan Auschwitz."
 According to Jaša Almuli, the former president of the Serbian Jewish community, Jasenovac was a much more terrifying concentration camp in terms of brutality than many of its German counterparts, even Auschwitz.

 In the late summer of 1942, tens of thousands of ethnic Serb villagers were deported to Jasenovac from the Kozara region in Bosnia, where NDH forces were fighting the Partisans.
 Most of the men were murdered in Jasenovac, and the women were sent to forced labor camps in Germany.
 Children were either murdered or dispersed to Catholic orphanages.
-According to survivors' testimonies, at the special camp designed for children, Catholic nuns murdered children under their watch by gripping them by their legs and crushing their heads against the wall; these claims could not be verified or certified.
+According to survivors' testimonies, at the special camp designed for children, Catholic nuns murdered children under their watch with a motion similar to swinging a baseball bat: a child gripped by the legs would be swung so forcefully that the head's impact against the wall was fatal.
+These claims could not be verified or certified.

 On the night of 29 August 1942, prison guards made bets among themselves as to who could slaughter the largest number of inmates.
 One of the guards, Petar Brzica, boasted that he had cut the throats of about 1,360 new arrivals.

 Other participants who confessed to participating in the bet included Ante Zrinušić-Sipka, who killed some 600 inmates, and Mile Friganović, who gave a detailed and consistent report of the incident.
 Friganović admitted to having killed some 1,100 inmates.
 He specifically recounted his torture of an old man named Vukasin Mandrapa; he attempted to compel the man to bless Ante Pavelić, which the old man refused to do, even after Friganović had cut off both his ears and nose after each refusal.
 Ultimately, he cut out the old man's eyes, tore out his heart, and slashed his throat.
 This incident was witnessed by Dr Nikolić.